apache/jena-site/source/documentation/inference/__index.md

   reasoners this functionality is available for <code>rdfs:subClassOf</code> and
   <code>rdfs:subPropertyOf</code> and the direct aliases for these are defined
   in <a href="/documentation/javadoc/jena/org.apache.jena.core/org/apache/jena/vocabulary/ReasonerVocabulary.html"><code>ReasonerVocabulary</code></a>.</p>
-<p>Typically the easiest way to work with such indirect and direct relations is
+<p>Typically, the easiest way to work with such indirect and direct relations is
   to use the <a href="../ontology/index.html">Ontology API</a> which hides the grubby details of these property aliases.</p>